-The PMTA order for your tobacco products, issued on April 30, 2019, requires you to report to the FDA manufacturing information.
-We request that when submitting such reports, you reference both your PMTAs and your MRTPAs for these products.
+The PMTA order for your tobacco products, issued on December 17, 2019, requires you to report to the FDA manufacturing information.
+We request that when submitting such reports, you reference both your PMTA and your MRTPA for the product.
 When cross-referencing, please provide the date of submission and location in the submission where the information is covered.